As your Certified CBD Advisors, we are here to help you, to answer your questions, and to educate you with the most up to date information about CBD.

 Inhalation One of the most commonly known routes of inhalation is the process of smoking.
 This is the combination of igniting the aerial parts of cannabis (flower/buds) with fire, heating the plant to its combustion point.
 Typically used in a pipe or joint fashion, this method allows the individual to consume a full profile of terpenes, flavonoids, and numerous other compounds.

 One study shows that inhaling CBD has up to a 5x higher bioavailability than oral ingestion with a bioavailability of 31%.
 This route of administering CBD is usually felt within 2-3 minutes and can last anywhere from 2-3 hours.
-Smoking CBD is often effective for reducing or subsiding acute symptoms that need to be addressed quickly such as painful muscle spasms, nausea, and vomiting.
+Smoking CBD is often effective for reducing or subsiding acute symptoms that need to be addressed quickly such as painful muscle spasms, nausea, vomiting, and headaches or migraines.

 Ingestibles include edibles.
 Ingesting CBD comes in many forms; from pure CBD capsules to infused teas and desserts, consuming CBD internally has been acknowledged for its long-lasting effects and its easy dosing.
 Most purchased CBD edibles come in pre-dosed servings, making it simple to calculate how much CBD you’ve consumed and how much is needed to ingest for achieving the desired outcome.
 CBD taken orally enters the bloodstream after being digested in the stomach and is absorbed in the intestines.
 A published study by the U.S. National Library of Medicine, suggests that ingesting CBD with fatty acids may bypass this “first pass effect” and increase absorption rates of CBD after ingestion.